TremeschinArchive/ModularMusicVisualizer/README.md

 <hr>

+**IMPORTANT NOTE:** For the "previous" and currently only working full featured code, [see this other branch](https://github.com/Tremeschin/ModularMusicVisualizer/tree/master).

 # Node Editor Branch

-This branch is under heavy development!!
+This branch is under heavy development, keep reading for new features and changes, where this is heading.